mitzvahgirl/playbill_gem_cli/README.md

 # PlaybillGemCli

-Welcome to your new gem!
+Hello Broadway!
+Welcome to your new Broadway gem!
+This Ruby gem allows theater fans to view all current Broadway productions, select a show, view the location of the theater and the plot summary for the selected show.
+Data for this gem was scraped from playbill.com.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/playbill_gem_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Put your Ruby code in the file lib/playbill_gem_cli.
+To experiment with that code, run bin/console for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation